tc4-net/tc4-net-docs/README.md

 # tc4-net-docs
-Miscellaneous notes about the TC4 Cyber Club architecture
+Miscellaneous notes about the TC4 Cyber Club VPN and its architecture